syncfusion-content/windowsforms-docs/WindowsForms/SfCalendar/appearance.md

 ### Navigation buttons alignment

 Navigation buttons can be aligned in different sides relative to the calendar header.
-Alignment of navigation buttons can be customized by `NavigationButtonAlignment`.
-The following code example illustrates the same.
+The alignment of navigation buttons can be customized by the `NavigationButtonAlignment`.
+The following code example illustrates this process:

 {% tabs %}